 Communicating About Dementia with Health Care Providers

 Safety-proofing the home, learning behavior management techniques, and addressing legal and financial matters are important steps families can take to manage dementia, and resources are available to help.
 Many caregiver support groups—including some on the Internet—offer emotional and practical support.
-Caregivers may need to educate themselves about long-term care, and also to reach out in their communities to find the assistance they need.
+Caregivers may need to educate themselves about long-term care and reach out in their communities to find the help they need.
 The list of resources below offers more information on where to start looking for help.

 Every family is different.
 Whether care for someone with dementia is provided at home, in an assisted living center, an Alzheimer’s special care unit, or in a nursing home depends on family resources and patient needs.
 While placement in a facility is not uncommon in later stages of dementia, every family approaches the caregiving experience in a way that is best for them.

 Many families provide care at home for a person with dementia.
 While this can be an enriching and rewarding experience, it can also be stressful.
 Studies have shown that caring for someone with a brain-impairing disorder can be more stressful than caring for someone with a physical impairment.
 It’s essential that caregivers take the time to care for themselves physically and emotionally.

 Support and help are very important throughout the months or years you are a caregiver.
 You will need respite from time to time—a break from caregiving demands.
 Help from friends, other family members, or community agencies is invaluable so that you can continue to provide good care without becoming exhausted, frustrated, or simply burned out.

 (415) 434-3388 | (800) 445-8106